Barbara W. Newell

 Barbara Warne Newell (born August 19, 1929) is an economist, career professor, and higher education administrator.
-Notably, she served as the tenth President of Wellesley College from 1972 to 1980 and was the first female chancellor of the State University System of Florida from 1981 to 1985.
+She served as the tenth President of Wellesley College from 1972 to 1980 and was the first female chancellor of the State University System of Florida from 1981 to 1985.

-During her time as the 10th President of Wellesley College, she founded the Center for Women's Studies, which would later become the Wellesley Centers for Women.
+During her time as the 10th President of Wellesley College, she founded the Center for Research on Women, which would later become the Wellesley Centers for Women.
 This institute is home to hundreds of research and action projects that have informed public policy, influenced practices, and shaped public opinion.

 Newell also served as the first woman U.S. Ambassador to UNESCO from 1979 to 1981, succeeding Esteban Edward Torres.

 Early life

 Barbara Newell (née Warne) was born on August 19, 1929, the daughter of Colston Warne and Frances Warne.
 She moved to Amherst, Massachusetts as an infant with her family, where her father taught economics at Amherst College from 1930 to 1969.
 “My home was a social center for the Economics Departments of Smith and Mount Holyoke, as well as Amherst.
 So my childhood was peopled by a great number of professional women and I just took it for granted that this is where I was headed.
 I also noted that the only women economists in the country were employed by women’s colleges.”